 If you are having trouble finding appointments, because many are, our best advice is to:

-- Check the sbcovid19.com/vaccine/locations website often for appointments to open up.
+- Check the sbcovid19.com/vaccine/locations website.
 Make sure to check for availability across all four vaccination registration options.

 - Seniors can also sign up for email and text notifications to receive alerts about vaccination opportunities and other vaccination news through the "65+ Vaccine Notification Sign Up."

-Those who need assistance with appointments or signing up for notifications can call the COVID-19 hotline from 9:00 am to 8:00 pm Monday through Friday at (909) 387-3911.
-Call volumes are extremely high so expect some wait time.
+Those who need assistance with appointments or signing up for notifications can call the COVID-19 hotline from 9:00 am to 5:00 pm Monday through Friday at (909) 387-3911.

 Have You Been Fully Vaccinated?